Communications Workers of America: Membership

 According to CWA's Department of Labor records since 2006, when membership classifications were first reported, the total reported membership has varied greatly and unpredictably due to the addition and removal of reported membership categories.
-As of 2014, around 27%, or a fourth, of the union's total membership are classified as "non-dues-paying retirees", and not eligible to vote in the union.
-The other, voting eligible, classifications are "active" (65%) and "dues-paying retired" (8%).
-CWA contracts also cover some non-members, known as agency fee payers, which number comparatively about 7% of the size of the union's membership.
-This accounts for 166,491 "non-dues-paying retirees" and 52,240 "dues-paying retirees", plus about 43,353 non-members paying agency fees, compared to 404,289 "active" members.
+As of 2025, there are 682,324 members, of which 254,250 (37%) are classified as "non-dues-paying retirees", and not eligible to vote in the union.
+The other, voting eligible, classifications are "active" (367,026 members; 54%) and "dues-paying retired" (61,048 members; 9%).
+CWA contracts also cover 14,238 non-members, known as agency fee payers, which number comparatively about 2% of the size of the union's membership.